 Frequently Asked QuestionsWhat is a co-op?

 Co-op is short for cooperative and describes a group of people who work together for a mutual benefit.
-A food co-op may refer to many things, our co-op is an online market and an actual grocery store started, owned, and run by its member owners.
+A food co-op may refer to many things, and our co-op is an online market and an actual grocery store started, owned, and run by its member owners.
+Our co-op is open to everyone, owners and non-owners.

 What does the Macomb Food Co-op sell?

 The Co-op stocks bulk foods such as grains, beans, spices, and oils as well as local meats, dairy, and produce.
 We are constantly evolving based on your feedback.
-We've added fair trade products like coffee and chocolate, specialty and ethnic foods, natural health and personal care products.
+We carry fair-trade products like organic coffee and organic chocolate, specialty and ethnic foods, natural health and personal care products.

 What does the Co-op need?